-While cherished for its rich theological tone, the catechism's length and breadth could be difficult for the common man and children, so an official, shorter version was commissioned by Frederick III's son and successor, John Casimir, Count Palatine of Simmern.
+While cherished for its rich theological tone, the catechism's length and breadth can be difficult for the common man and children.
+This was recognized soon after publication, so an official, shorter version was commissioned by Frederick III's son and successor, John Casimir, Count Palatine of Simmern.
 This "Small Heidelberg Catechism" first appeared in 1576, accompanied by a "Warning to the Reader."
 The text was later revised and reissued in 1585.
 The Small Catechism was printed alongside the standard catechism within the Church Order itself.

 In 1599, Hermanus Faukelius produced a similar abridgement in the Dutch language called A Compendium of the Christian Religion.
 This Compendium would find official recommendation at the Synod of Dort.